MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyAuthenticationMethodPolicy.md

         - `[Id <String>]`: The object identifier of an Azure AD user or group.
         - `[TargetType <String>]`: authenticationMethodTargetType
         - `[TargetedAuthenticationMethod <String>]`: The authentication method that the user is prompted to register.
 The value must be microsoftAuthenticator.
       - `[SnoozeDurationInDays <Int32?>]`: Specifies the number of days that the user sees a prompt again if they select 'Not now' and snoozes the prompt.
 Minimum 0 days.
 Maximum: 14 days.
-If the value is '0' - The user is prompted during every MFA attempt.
+If the value is '0' – The user is prompted during every MFA attempt.
       - `[State <String>]`: advancedConfigState

-REGISTRATIONENFORCEMENT `<IMicrosoftGraphRegistrationEnforcement>`: registrationEnforcement
+REGISTRATIONENFORCEMENT <IMicrosoftGraphRegistrationEnforcement>: registrationEnforcement
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AuthenticationMethodsRegistrationCampaign <IMicrosoftGraphAuthenticationMethodsRegistrationCampaign>]`: authenticationMethodsRegistrationCampaign
     - `[(Any) <Object>]`: This indicates any property can be added to this object.